eliasbenussi/alabno/README.md

 replacing token with the token, and replacing https and ports with the correct combination.

 A token will be valid only for a limited amount of time.
 By default this is 20 minutes.

+# User accounts and authentication

+Imperial College LDAP authentication can be used to log in.
+This is enabled only when the server is started with `--https`.

+If no `--https` is used, the client will not send any password back, and the server will only simulate user accounts.
+Logging in with any username that starts with A will authenticate an Admin, any username that starts with P a Professor, anything else becomes a Student.